Code-Fellows-Projects/reading-notes/TechnicalReview/ti.md

     - vertical scaling possible
     - Limitations for read / write queries

-17. What is inner/outer/left/right joins?
+17. What is full/inner/outer/left/right joins?
+    - Combines the rows from two or more tables

+- FULL JOIN combines the results of both left and right outer joins.
+The joined table will contain all records from both the tables and fill in NULLs for missing matches on either side.

 - INNER JOIN returns a list of rows for which there is a match in both tables specified.
 It's the default join type, so if you just type JOIN without specifying any other conditions, an INNER JOIN will be used.